redhat-cip/swiftbackmeup/README.md

  - [ ] Implement purge/retention feature
  - [ ] Implement Swift as a plugin, and create an S3 alternative for the reference
  - [ ] Implement a function to restore a backup
+ - [ ] Add the possibility to encrypt data

 ## Goal